vermi/reddit-scraper/README.md

 1. Clone this repository.
 2. `pip install -r requirements.txt`
-3. ./reddit-scraper.py --help
+3. `./reddit-scraper.py --help`

 ## References

-For a more detailed explanation of how PRAW works, please visit [the PRAW documentation][1]
+For a more detailed explanation of how PRAW works, please visit [the PRAW documentation][1].

 [1]: https://praw.readthedocs.io/en/latest/index.html